Minit: Gameplay and premise

 Minit is a 2D top-down adventure game.
 The player takes control of an unnamed duck-like creature at their house.
 Initially, the player has no time limit and can explore a small space and will discover a sword washed up on the shore.
 Upon picking it up, it is revealed by a now-active timer that the sword is cursed.
 Every 60 seconds the player will die and wake up back in their home.
 The gameplay progresses with the player keeping all items they have collected during each of their sixty-second lives.
-Where they respawn depends on their last save point, one for every location excluding the factory.
-The combat is a simple stab in the direction of movement, but extra abilities can be unlocked by certain items (the Gardening Glove allows the player to break trees).
+Where they respawn depends on their last save point.
+The combat is a stab in the direction of movement, but extra abilities can be unlocked by certain items (the Gardening Glove allows the player to break trees).

-It is revealed by a recurring mailman that the sword is a product of the sword factory and tasks the player to go there as soon as possible.
-Upon arriving, the player manages to upgrade their sword and reverse the production of the swords in the process.
-Through quick dialogue, it is revealed the owner of the factory's plan was finally working, and they would do everything all over again.
-However, the player can stop them by hitting the overloading main machine three times.
-The explosion turns the owner into a sword-like hybrid and the player has to defeat it.
-Upon its defeat, the sword will finally break, breaking the curse in the process (indicated by a now-stopped timer).
-With the sword now completely useless, the player flushes the broken sword down the toilet in the now-destroyed factory and returns home to get some rest.

-The game consists of three modes.
+The game has three modes.
 Normal mode has the standard rules and the 60-second timer.
 The Second Run can be played after Normal mode with added difficulties, restrictions, and a 40-second timer.
 An unlockable mode is Mary's Mode, where the player has no time limit and the music doesn't seem to play.
 In the second run, the player encounters the broken sword and re-activates the curse, but now the player is limited to one hit point, has less range, and the time limit is now 40 seconds.
 Upon doing everything again, the player flushes the sword once again, this time for good.
 In a post-credits scene, the player is relaxing on a remote island until almost all of the characters encountered suddenly appear.